tegorman13/ccl/docs/ai_decision.md

 is interpretable} and task-specific, we develop SLOG, an approach for turning any vision-language model into a capable generator of textual guidance by leveraging a modicum of human feedback.
-Our empirical evaluation highlights the promise of on a challenging, real-world medical diagnosis task.
+Our empirical evaluation highlights the promise of SLOG on a challenging, real-world medical diagnosis task.

 </div>